 Financial ledgers sometimes show negative values in red and/or in

 parentheses so these variations are shown in the example below.

 Oddly, one may use words like ‘Red’ or ‘Blue’ to define the color

-within a .number_format but all other color definition
+.number_format but all other color definition

 options only allow hex values.